 There are plenty of writeups of the Wind River High Route experience.
-I’ll eventually add my own, but for this post I want to do something a bit different: I want to provide a concise guide to everything you should know before you embark on the route.
+Click here for mine, if you're interested.
+For this post I want to do something a bit different: I want to provide a concise guide to everything you should know before you embark on the route.
 I’ve included links to more comprehensive resources where needed.
 Think of it as a quick and dirty introduction to the essentials.

 Big thanks to my old friend Six2 who figured all of this stuff out before our trip so I didn’t have to.